UK SOUVENIR ART JOURNAL

 We really enjoyed the ride and the scenery, and the potatoes chips they called crisps.
 I even saved the bag (I wiped all the grease and crumbs out with a damp cloth).

 I used the sleeve for our room key as part of the day page for our first day there.
-The only hiccup was that we couldn’t find any photobooths, vintage otherwise.
-But we didn’t dismay since I have.
-A vintage style photo booth app on my phone so we took some with that and I printed them hen we got home and cut them down to size.
+The only hiccup was that we couldn’t find any photobooths, vintage or otherwise.
+But we didn’t dismay since I have a vintage style photo booth app on my phone so we took some with that and I printed them when we got home and cut them down to size.

-One of my favorite things in Glasgow was the discovery if tunnocks tea cakes, our hotel room had one in it for us, and I was hooked.
+One of my favorite things in Glasgow was the discovery if tunnocks tea cakes, our hotel room had some in it for us, and I was hooked.
 I loved the packaging and the sweet treat itself.
-I was so excited I sent a photo to a friend at hike who informed me I can get them locally at World Market (link), but I didn’t let that stop me from eating more of them while I was there.
+I was so excited I sent a photo to a friend at home who informed me I can get them locally at World Market,, but I didn’t let that stop me from eating more of them while I was there.

 I used the wrapper and the box as pages in the journal.
 And of course we needed to purchase an umbrella, so that tag made it in as well.

-Our flight home included mile high tea – so part of the cure box it came in was my last entry / page in the journal.
+Our flight home included mile high tea – so part of the cute box it came in was my last entry / page in the journal.